New Hampshire Small Loan Lender Bond: A Comprehensive Guide

 How Do New Hampshire Small Loan Lenders Renew Their License?

-Small loan lenders can renew their license online through the NMLS.
+Small loan lenders can renew their licenses online through the NMLS.
 License holders need to simply login to their account to access their renewal application.
 The New Hampshire Small Loan Lender License expires on December 31 of each year and must be renewed before the expiration date.

 What Are the Insurance Requirements for the New Hampshire Small Loan Lender License?